zewa666/aurelia-electron/README.md

 * `npm run test-e2e` runs spectron e2e tests
 * `npm run test` runs all unit tests (backend/frontend) at once with coverage outputs

+## Building a binary release

+To produce a binary with electron-builder, simply run `npm run dist`, which will create the output inside the `dist` folder.

+> Notice that when running above command, you'll only build for the specific target you're on.
+So Mac will build for Mac, while Linux and Win will build respectively for their targets.

+If you want to build for multiple targets, e.g on Mac you can build for Linux, Mac and Windows, just run `npm run dist-all`.

+For further information about options please consult the [electron builder docs](https://www.electron.build/)

 ## Hooks

 Before any push happens, a pre-push hook (Husky) will run all linters and tests to ensure no faulty code is pushed to the remote repository.